vekatze/neut/book/src/statements.md

 }
 ```

-An example project that uses `foreign` can be found [here](https://github.com/vekatze/neut/tree/main/test/misc/foreign).
+An example project that uses `foreign` can be found in [the `test/misc/foreign` directory](https://github.com/vekatze/neut/tree/main/test/misc/foreign).

 You can also use LLVM intrinsics.
 For example, the LLVM LangRef states that the `llvm.sin.*` intrinsic is [available](https://llvm.org/docs/LangRef.html#llvm-sin-intrinsic):